April 15, 2021 6 min read

 If you are someone who wants to make kombucha to sell (like us), then you are going to need to make sure that you arrange for it to be tested as accurately as possible.
 The best way to do this is to involve a laboratory.
 They have all the right equipment and know-how to be able to accurately at your kombucha and let you know what the alcohol content is.
 This is not exactly a cheap option though, which is why a lot of people opt to purchase their kombucha ready-made instead.

 Want to try non-alcoholic kombucha for yourself?
 Know that you are looking for the best quality out there?
 If this is true for you, then take a look at our range of kombucha online at Wonder Drink.

 With our help, you can sample all of the amazing things about kombucha without having to go to the effort of making it yourself at home or worrying about the alcohol content because Wonder Drink is one of the few non-alcoholic kombuchas on the market.
 It does have all of the same prebiotic effects that you’re looking for, and which will help to boost your health.

 We have done all the hard work for you by making delicious drinks that have been fully tested in order to ensure that they are non-alcoholic while still remaining as delicious as possible, and while providing you with the maximum health benefits.

 Why not check them out?
 All of our amazing drinks are designed to give you plenty of choices when you want to treat yourself—bringing some flavor to your life, each and every day.
-Shop our online store today!
+Shop our delicious prebiotic kombucha line today!